 Communities require support in order to move out of poverty and lead healthy, fulfilling lives.
-They need good primary education, basic healthcare and nutrition, access to safe drinking water and sanitation facilities, and a minimum level of income — approximately Rs 1 lakh per year.
+They need good primary education, basic healthcare and nutrition, access to safe drinking water and sanitation facilities, and a minimum level of income — approximately INR 1 lakh per year.
 Only when this happens, will communities have the wherewithal to survive on their own steam, and seize the opportunities that the Indian growth story has to offer.

 Practitioners and donors have increasingly realised the importance of adopting a multi-intervention or convergence approach.
 However, given the complexity of each of these individual issues and the interplay of civil society with markets and public systems, there have been few examples of large-scale success.

 Based on our experience of the sector and initial work at Transform Rural India we share our understanding of the issues involved and the way forward.

 Organisations, especially in the social sector, are entrepreneurial ventures, defined in large part by their founder; theri ideological moorings, areas of expertise and analysis of the problem shape the organisation’s mission.

 Over time, with success, their original hypothesis gets strengthened.
 And so, the possibility of working with others brings with it the risk of slowing down the momentum achieved thus far.
 New partners mean new and different diagnoses, unfamiliar business processes and a different world-view.

 Organisations build their expertise and reputation on the basis of their focus areas of work.
 When asked to partner on a multi-approach idea, they fear that the process of ‘dabbling’ in this new idea, might dilute their expertise and carefully built domain knowledge.
 And if that happens, it could jeopardise funding for their core programme and therefore have implications on the organisation’s future.